getvero/vero/README.markdown

 ([sign up](http://getvero.com) if you haven't already) and clicking the 'Your Account' link at the top of the page then select 'API Keys'.

+Previously all Vero accounts supported two environments: *test* and *live*.
-The gem will continue to support development_mode for existing customers but we recommend migrating to multiple projects.
-If you have any questions, please contact support@getvero.com.
+This feature has been deprecated in favour of one account with multiple projects.
+The gem will continue to support development_mode but will require you to explicitly set it in the initialiser.
+We recommend migrating your account as soon as possible.

     Vero::App.init do |config|
-      config.development_mode = true
+      config.development_mode = !Rails.env.production? # or use true
     end

 By default, events are sent asynchronously using a background thread.